 We have modified the labeling, advertising and user training for the da Vinci Surgical System to call out specific procedures that we believe are within the scope of our existing 510(k) clearances.
-We cannot assure you that the FDA would agree that all such specific procedures are within the scope of the existing general clearance or that we have compiled adequate information to support the safety and efficacy of using the da Vinci Surgical System for all such specific procedures.
+We cannot assure you that the FDA would agree that all such specific procedures are within the scope of the existing clearances or that we have compiled adequate information to support the safety and efficacy of using the da Vinci Surgical System for all such specific procedures.
 We also have modified the hardware and software in the da Vinci Surgical System since clearance in ways that we believe do not require new 510(k) clearance.
 We cannot be certain that the FDA would agree with our determinations not to seek new 510(k) clearance for any of these changes.
 Computer Motion also modified the hardware and software in its products subsequent to 510(k) clearance without seeking new clearance.
-We cannot be certain that the FDA would agree with the determinations not to seek new 510(k) clearance.
-We cannot be certain that the FDA would agree for any of these changes.
-The FDA could impose enforcement sanctions and/or require us to obtain 510(k) clearance for any modification to our products or Computer Motion's products.
+We cannot be certain that the FDA would agree with the determinations not to seek new 510(k) clearance for any of these changes.
+Computer Motion also modified the determinations not to seek new 510(k) clearance for any of these changes and/or require us to obtain 510(k) clearance for any modification to our products or Computer Motion's products.
 We may be prohibited from marketing the modified device until such 510(k) clearance is granted.